 - Met Council staff will convene and listen to community members who have water equity and environmental justice concerns or experiences.
-We will work together to try to alleviate imbalances that cause the injustices and strengthen our relationship and build trust. - Met Council staff will partner and support metro area organizations with a water equity focus. - The Met Council will convene regional discussions about water equity and environmental justice concerns. - Environmental Services will integrate equity metrics into our programs, projects, and services.
+We will work together to try to alleviate imbalances that cause the injustices and strengthen our relationship and build trust. - Met Council staff will partner and support metro region organizations with a water equity focus.

-- Target monitoring work to Priority Waters with high scores in the equity category (this data is already available). - Offer financial incentives to CAMP sponsors to recruit volunteers from disadvantaged communities. - Complete an equity analysis of where our capital program dollars are being spent. - Take a larger role in addressing PFAS in drinking water, especially in areas with disadvantaged communities. - Environmental Services will partner with other Met Council divisions on equity efforts that overlap regional systems.
+- Environmental Services will integrate equity metrics into our programs, projects, and services. - Target monitoring work to Priority Waters with high scores in the equity category (this data is already available). - Investigate options for financial incentives to CAMP sponsors to recruit volunteers from disadvantaged communities. - Complete an equity analysis of where our capital program dollars are being spent. - Environmental Services will partner with other Met Council divisions on equity efforts that overlap regional systems.
 Potential projects to explore: - Regional Parks: Pilot projects involving monitoring in waters in certain parks/ Create signage about blue green algae/ Information about safe swimming - Transit: Pilot projects that increase access to Regional Priority Waters, create signage about waters - Community Development & Housing: Pilot projects that promote low flow fixtures and green infrastructure in disadvantaged communities without causing housing affordability concerns and environmental gentrification. - The Met Council will work towards securing funds to provide grants promoting water equity and to address identified environmental injustices.